 TEAM AT ALA: Juho Grönholm, Antti Nousjoki, Janne Teräsvirta and Samuli Woolston with Julia Hertell, Auvo Lindroos, Sami Mikonheimo, Esa Mäkitalo, Lotta Kindberg, Vladimir Ilic and Ting-Ting Dong

-COLLABORATORS: Trafix oy (traffic engineering), Airix oy (mechanical engineering)
+COLLABORATORS: Trafix Oy (traffic engineering), Airix Oy (mechanical engineering)